-At its discretion, Southwestern may provide "directory information" in accordance with the provisions of FERPA.
+Southwestern may provide "directory information" in accordance with the provisions of

+FERPA.
 Directory Information is defined as information that would not generally be considered harmful or an invasion of privacy if disclosed.
-Designated directory information at Southwestern includes the following: student's name, address, telephone listing, electronic mail address, photograph, date and place of birth, dates of attendance, grade level, enrollment status (e.g., full-time or part-time), participation in officially recognized activities, degrees, honors and awards received, and the most recent educational institution attended.
+Designated directory information at Southwestern includes the following: student's name, address, telephone numbers, Southwestern email address, photograph, date and place of birth, dates of attendance, grade level, enrollment status (e.g., full-time or part-time and program, like SCALE or Online J.D. full-time program), participation in officially recognized activities, degrees, honors and awards received, and the most recent educational institution attended.

 Students may block the public disclosure of directory information by notifying the Registrar's Office in writing.

-Students should carefully consider the consequences of a decision to withhold directory information.
-A non-disclosure block will call for Southwestern not to release any or all Directory Information.
+Students should carefully consider the consequences of requesting to withhold directory information.
+A non-disclosure block means Southwestern will not release any Directory Information.
 Any future requests for such information from non-Southwestern persons or organizations (e.g., for employment references or degree verification) will be refused unless required by law.

 Southwestern will honor a student's request to withhold Directory Information but cannot assume responsibility for contacting the student for subsequent permission to release this information.
-Although the initial request may be filed at any time, requests for non-disclosure will be honored until removed, in writing, by the student.
-Regardless of the effect upon a student, Southwestern assumes no liability for honoring a student's instructions to withhold such information.
+Although the initial request may be filed at any time, requests for non-disclosure will be honored until removed by the student, in writing.
+Regardless of the effect upon a student, Southwestern assumes no liability for honoring a student's instructions to withhold directory information.